CQ blog< Back to View All Blogs

 Thanksgiving at Captain’s Quarters Resort

-Thanksgiving is a great time to take your family to the beach!
+Thanksgiving is a great time to take your family to Myrtle Beach!
 The crowds are gone and you can take all the stress out of the holiday by enjoying a meal that you don’t even have to worry about preparing or cleaning up after.

-If you’d rather sit back and enjoy some fabulous music, you may want to check out the 45th Annual South Carolina State Bluegrass Festival held at the Myrtle Beach Convention Center on Nov.
-27-29, 2014.
-Offering the option of reserved seating or general admission, this event features a large variety musicians including The Little Roy & Lizzy Show, Larry Stephenson Band, Bass Mountain Boys and The Crowe Brothers.
-Reserved adult tickets are $45 per day or $95 for three days and general admission adult tickets are $40 per day or $90 for three days.
+If you’d rather sit back and enjoy some fabulous music, you may want to check out the 47th Annual South Carolina State Bluegrass Festival held at the Myrtle Beach Convention Center November 24 - 26.
+Offering the option of reserved seating or general admission, this event features a large variety of musicians including Dailey & Vincent, The Spinney Brothers, Big Country Bluegrass, The Grascals and Lonesome River Band just to name a few.
+Reserved adult tickets are $45 per day and general admission adult tickets are $40 per day.
 There are also special ticket prices for children ages 7 to 15, while children under 7 are free with a parent.
+Parking at the event is $5 per vehicle.

-If you haven’t yet booked your room for your Thanksgiving getaway, don’t fret, because this is the perfect time to book!
-Click here to check out rates for Thanksgiving weekend, from just $55 a night (plus taxes and fees), which includes one free game of bowling per day, with a discount on shoe rental!
+If you haven’t yet booked your Myrtle Beach hotel suite for your Thanksgiving getaway, don’t fret, because this is the perfect time to book!
+Click here to check out our great rates for Thanksgiving weekend, but hurry, because accommodations may fill quickly!

-This year take the time to learn why millions of people are thankful for Myrtle Beach and start a new family tradition!
+This year take the time to learn why millions of people are thankful for Myrtle Beach and start a new family tradition by spending Thanksgiving at our Myrtle Beach resort!